-Currently it is significantly limited, and will only show one of two addressbooks.
+Currently it is significantly limited, and will only show one addressbooks.
+(The default addressbook should show, and not the automatically collected one.)
 This appears to be an inherent limitation with the Mac client.

 Both WebDAV and CardDAV are provided with the same model as email; at no extra cost under the Simple plan, and with usage-based charges under the Advanced plan.

 Currently, the only charge tracked is storage, at the same rate as email storage.
 See the advanced pricing page.